Frontiers of chaotic advection: The structure of the mixed state: Quality and measures of mixing

 \subsection{Rates of mixing}

-At the heart of all applications of chaotic advection lies the desire to exploit the inherent complexity in deterministic chaotic dynamics.
-There are several different mathematical diagnostics for revealing this complexity, for example recurrence, transitivity, ergodicity, entropy; which is the most relevant will depend on the particular application.
-The most natural of concern for mixing applications is arguably the measure-theoretic notion of (strong) mixing: a measure preserving (invertible) transformation $f: M \to M$ is {\em strong mixing} if for any two measurable sets $A, \, B \subset M$,

-Typically in ergodic theory the term \emph{mixing} is used as a synonym for \emph{strong mixing}, but here we use the longer term to avoid confusion with the everyday sense of the term mixing.
-For incompressible fluids the measure $\mu$ can be assumed to be Lebesgue, that is, area or volume.
-This definition effectively says that any two sets become asymptotically independent of each other for a strong mixing system.

-Mathematical models that underpin the basics of fluid mixing devices can be shown to exhibit this behavior.
-For example, the cat map $\mathbf{A}$ --- an integral part of the Arnol'd fast dynamo model introduced in Section~\ref{turbulent} --- a paradigmatic model of repeated shearing in orthogonal directions, can be easily shown to be strong mixing, and to have positive topological entropy (equal to the logarithm of its largest eigenvalue).
-Another less simple yet analysable example is the map of \citet{Cerbelli2005}, which is strong mixing yet shows multifractal structure (some aspects of this case are treated further in \citet{MacKay2006}).
-In practice however, it may be implausible to expect the strong-mixing property Eq.~(\ref{eq:mixing}), and impossible to verify.
-The work detailed in Section~\ref{quality+measures} represents a variety of methods for quantifying the extent to which this definition has been satisfied, or some other measure of complexity has been achieved.

 Many applications may require the mixing of a particular scalar field, for example concentration or temperature.
 This problem leads to a natural reformulation of Eq.~(\ref{eq:mixing}) in functional form.
 Such an expression can then be used to ask how quickly a mixing system achieves its goal.
+This procedure is a common one in the study of ergodic theory of dynamical systems, in abstract situations apparently unconnected with fluid flow.
+Nevertheless, rigorous results from this field can be appropriately applied to physical systems.

 More formally, suppose a system has the strong-mixing property expressed by Eq.~(\ref{eq:mixing}).
 Observe first that $\mu (A) = \int_M \chi_A d\mu$, where $\chi_A$ is the characteristic indicator function for the set $A$.
 We can rewrite Eq.~(\ref{eq:mixing}) as

 Now $\chi_{f^n (A) \cap B} = \chi_B \chi_{f^n(A)} = \chi_B \chi_A \circ f^{-n}$, since $f^n(A)$ is the set of points that map into $A$ under $f^{-n}$.
 Hence the mixing condition can be written as: